 There were 3 local chart toppers, Barbara Ray’s ‘I Don’t Wanna Play House’, Lauren Copley’s ‘Kentucky Blue’ and Maria’s ‘Clap Your Hands and Stamp Your Feet’.
 The observant would have noted that they were all female artists.

 Tom Jones still led the way overall for number of chart toppers as he had seen 6.
-Chris Andrews and The Hollies on 5 were second with 6 acts having seen 3 and they were The Bee Gees, The Rolling Stones, Creedence Clearwater Revival, The Tremeleos, The Troggs and Elvis Presely.
+The Hollies and Chris Andrews were second with 4 each while there were 6 acts who had seen 3 and they were The Bee Gees, The Rolling Stones, Creedence Clearwater Revival, The Tremeleos, The Troggs and Elvis Presely.
 Four Jacks & A Jill remained the only local act to have seen 2 chart toppers.

 The most weeks in total an artist had spent at 1 so far was 18 by Tom Jones.
 The Bee Gees and The Sweet shared second spot with 14 while Johnny Nash and Chris Andrews were on 13.
 Johnny Nash’s 13 came with 1 song, ‘I Can See Clearly Now’ which held the overall record for weeks at 1 by a song.
 This was followed by Charisma’s ‘Mammy Blue’ on 12.